robertmartin8/MachineLearningStocks/README.md

 Then, we feed in the current stock fundamentals.
 The program should then output a list of stocks which have 'good fundamentals', which in the past have corresponded to a price increase.

-Note that this project *does not include* all the backtesting etc. It is just the final product.
+Note that this repository *does not include* all the backtesting etc. It is just the final product.
 During the backtesting, I was getting returns of about 17%, which is quite a decent outperformance of the market.

 All stocks are US based, from the S&P500.
 This also behaves as our benchmark.